docker/docs/docker-hub/index.md

 [Docker Hub](https://hub.docker.com) is a service provided by Docker for finding and sharing container images with your team.
 It provides the following major features:
 * [Repositories](/docker-hub/repos.md): Push and pull container images.
 * [Teams & Organizations](/docker-hub/orgs.md): Manage access to private repositories of container images.
-* [Official Images](/docker-hub/official_images.md): Pull & use high-quality container images provided by Docker.
+* [Official Images](/docker-hub/official_images.md): Pull and use high-quality container images provided by Docker.
-* [Publisher Images](/docker-hub/publish/customer_faq.md): Pull & use high-quality container
-  images provided by external vendors.
+* [Publisher Images](/docker-hub/publish/customer_faq.md): Pull and use high-quality container images provided by external vendors.
 Certified images also include support and guarantee compatibility with Docker Enterprise.
 * [Builds](/docker-hub/builds.md): Automatically build container images from GitHub and Bitbucket and push them to Docker Hub